uzoway/animex-studio-landing-page/README.md

 ### Approach

-To get the sequencing and timing right for the motion, I had to download the video to my system and watched it multiple times with a playback speed of 0.25.
+To get the sequencing and timing right for the motion, I had to download the video to my system and watch it multiple times with a playback speed of 0.25.
 This is an approach I learnt from the awesome [Carl](https://twitter.com/snorklTV).
 I started by creating a gsap timeline as so:
 ```js
 const preloaderTl = gsap.timeline();

 ```
 and added all the tweens to it.
-This makes sure that all tweens plays in succession and makes relative and absolute positioning of tween in the playhead easy.
+This makes sure that all tweens play in succession and makes relative and absolute positioning of tween in the playhead easy.
 I split the counters animation (000, 037, 068, 083 & 100) into different tweens.
 This is well documented in the ***script.js*** file.

 Below is a step by step process explaining the movement of a typical counter: